normalize/normalize.github.io/faq/faq.md

 - Normalize aims to rid the frontend development workflow from install and build steps.
   StealJS requires you to download packages from Bower as well as setup your own Grunt build process.

-Normalize is more similar to Component except it automatically infers the manifest and dependency tree via static analysis.
+Normalize is more similar to Component and Browserify except it automatically infers the manifest and dependency tree via static analysis.
 With CommonJS, this was more difficult as `require()`s are just functions and not precisely static.
-Also like both Component and Bower, Normalize supports CSS and HTML as first class citizens.
+Like both Component and Bower, Normalize supports CSS and HTML as first class citizens.

-Other bundlers such as Browserify and Webpack are focused on JS and require other assets to be loaded via JS.
+Bundlers such as Browserify and Webpack are focused on JS and require other assets to be loaded via JS.
 This is more suitable for JS-heavy sites such as games, but is not suitable for design-heavy apps.

-A feature of many bundlers such as browserify and webpack are the ability to create multiple bundles.
+A feature of many bundlers such as Browserify and Webpack is the ability to create multiple bundles.
-However, Normalize does not and will not bother with such features as they are irrelevant with SPDY.
+However, Normalize does not and will not bother with bundling as it will become irrelevant with SPDY/HTTP2.

-If the client doesn't need a particular file, then it won't request it, or it will cancel the SPDY push stream.
+### When shouldn't I use Normalize.IO?

-As Normalize aims to rid your workflow of custom build processes, there must be some cases where Normalize fails to meet your app's needs.
+As Normalize aims to rid your workflow of custom build processes, there must be some cases where Normalize fails to meet your needs.
 In particular, anything that requires concatenation won't be suitable for Normalize.
 This includes: